Train Working Systems - Block & Non-block WorkingOn this page

 If several trains in one direction are to be dispatched, they are spaced in a manner similar to the Following Trains system, and each driver except that of the last train is handed a train staff ticket authorizing him to proceed.
 (Technically, the driver is also supposed to be shown the train staff before proceeding).
 The driver of the last train physically carries the train staff along with him in the locomotive.
 (This is similar to the pilot guard system except that the train-staff replaces the pilot guard’s physical presence on board the locomotive).
 No other train can then be dispatched from that station.

 The driver then hands the train staff over at the destination station.
 From that point onwards that station can start dispatching trains in the other direction in the same manner.
 Hence the train staff acts as a guarantee that trains are not simultaneously dispatched in opposite directions.
-E.g., Tilwara - Tilwara Mela (NR).
+Such a system was used on the erstwhile Tilwara - Tilwara Mela section of NWR (this line is now closed).

 One train only system